Lesson 1.6 · Reading time: ~8 min

 - Expressions: Combinations of values, operators, and functions that evaluate to a single value.
 Expressions can be used in various parts of a SQL statement, such as the SELECT list or the WHERE clause.

 - Identifiers: Names used to refer to database objects, such as tables, columns, and views.
-Identifiers can be simple (e.g., table_name) or qualified (e.g., schema_name.table_name).
+Identifiers can be simple (for example, table_name) or qualified (for example, schema_name.table_name).

-- Comments: Non-executable text within SQL code that provides explanations or notes.
+- Comments: Non-executable text in SQL code that provides explanations or notes.
 Comments can be single-line (using --) or multi-line (using / ... /).

 FROM table_name